nmstreethran/ml-elec-model/README.md

 ## Credits

-This repository is a continuation and improvement of the work done by Nithiya Streethran in ENSYSTRA.
+This repository is a continuation and improvement of the work done by Nithiya Streethran in [ENSYSTRA](https://ensystra.eu/).
 ENSYSTRA is funded by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No: 765515.

 Contributing guidelines are adapted from the [Open Science MOOC](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source).
 The contents of the MOOC are licensed under a [Creative Commons Zero v1.0 Universal (CC0-1.0) license](https://creativecommons.org/publicdomain/zero/1.0/).

 The Creative Commons license in markdown format is imported from [idleberg/Creative-Commons-Markdown](https://github.com/idleberg/Creative-Commons-Markdown).

-The HTML documentation uses the [pydata-sphinx-theme](https://pydata-sphinx-theme.readthedocs.io/en/latest/).
+The HTML documentation uses the [PyData Sphinx Theme](https://pydata-sphinx-theme.readthedocs.io/en/latest/).
 Copyright (c) 2019, PyData Community.
 Licensed under [The 3-Clause BSD License (BSD-3-Clause)](https://opensource.org/licenses/BSD-3-Clause).

 The HTML documentation uses [Twemoji](https://twemoji.twitter.com/).
 Copyright (c) Twitter.
 The graphics are licensed under a [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).